Did You Know?

-A “Did you know…” is simply a fact, detail, or statistic that sticks in your mind for some reason and stays there.
-Most “Did you knows” are not of tremendous import or extraordinary significance.
-They are usually pieces of information that are interesting, surprising, curious, or thought-provoking.
+A “Did you know?” – or DYK – is simply a fact, detail, or statistic that sticks in your mind for some reason and stays there.
+Most of these tidbits of information are not that important.
+Not many are momentous or life- changing.
+But they often are interesting, surprising, curious, or thought-provoking.
 A “Did you know” can be a great conversation starter or can help fill a lull in a discussion.

-Here are a few “Did you knows” that might interest you:
+Here are a few DYKs you may find interesting…